Keerthana-Singh/Keerthana-Singh/README.md

 - 👋 Hi, I’m @Keerthana-Singh
 - 👀 I’m interested in Java develpoment
 - 🌱 I’m currently learning Spring boot
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me keerthanasadhusundarsingh@gmail.com
+- 📫 Reach me on keerthanasadhusundarsingh@gmail.com

 <!---
 Keerthana-Singh/Keerthana-Singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.